mmmoussa/Clipboard-Search/README.md

 # :clipboard: Clipboard Search

 Clipboard Search allows you to quickly make yourself useful shortcuts on your Mac for searching Google and Wikipedia.
-Clipboard Search allows you to designate keyboard shortcuts that will perform a Google or Wikipedia search in Safari, Firefox, or Google Chrome of whatever is stored in your clipboard (what you copied last).
+Clipboard Search allows you to designate keyboard shortcuts that will perform a Google or Wikipedia search in Safari, Firefox, or Google Chrome of whatever you currently have selected.
+Just select some text and use the keyboard shortcut you've assigned.
+A new tab will be opened in your browser with the Google or Wikipedia search result.

 <br>
 To setup Clipboard Search, follow the following steps: